Understanding cultural wellness for Indigenous people who use drugs

 Canada is currently facing a drug overdose crisis.
 In many Indigenous communities, the crisis is driven by injection drug use, and these communities are now facing related medical complications such as HIV, HCV, abscesses, and infective endocarditis.
 Sociocultural determinants, including sex work, homelessness, stigma, discrimination, and disconnection from community, land, and culture are fueling the situation.

-This project is designed to be building on ancestral wisdom, community knowledge and lived experience.
-There will be a focus on connections to the land, as connections with the land are essential for sustaining and upholding wellness.
+This project is designed to build on ancestral wisdom, community knowledge and lived experience, with a focus on connections to the land; connections with the land are essential for sustaining and upholding wellness.
 Land-based cultural retreats are effective interventions for restoring and promoting physical, mental, emotional, and spiritual wellness.
-Researchers on this study will employ a Two-eyed Seeing framework, where both Indigenous and Western Ways of Knowing are complementary to one another.
+Researchers employed a Two-eyed Seeing framework, where both Indigenous and Western Ways of Knowing are complementary to one another.

 Anticipated objectives are to:

 - Conduct wellness intervention research retreats for Indigenous people who have drug use experience;

 - Facilitate Medicine Wheel Spirit Shadow Dance (MWSSD) during the wellness retreat and analyze the MWSSD within a Two-eyed Seeing approach;

 - Guide land-based interventions during the wellness retreat, and analyze land-based healing activities within a Two-eyed Seeing approach;

 - Facilitate post-integration sequential sharing circles after the wellness retreat;